 Bruce Nunnally Posted April 13, 2011 Report Share Posted April 13, 2011 DETROIT – General Motors today announced that Robert E. Ferguson, currently vice president, Government Relations, is named vice president, Global Public Policy, with responsibility for GM’s government relations and public policy activities in the U.S. and its global markets.
 Ferguson will also serve on GM’s Executive Committee and succeed John T. Montford as chairman of the GM Foundation.
-View the full article Quote Bruce 2016 Cadillac ATS-V gray/black Follow me on: Twitter Instagram Youtube Link to comment Share on other sites More sharing options...
+View the full article Bruce 2023 Cadillac CT4-V Blackwing Follow me on: Twitter Instagram Youtube Link to comment Share on other sites More sharing options...

 Recommended Posts